 There are three sources of mismatch in HelioScope:

 - Shading losses, from obstructions or row-to-row shading

 - Orientation differences between modules in the same circuit (this is rare)

-- Baseline mismatch, variables that create mismatch between modules by imposing statistical differences between the modules’ operating conditions.
-These are the focus of this application note, and include:
+- Baseline mismatch, variables that create a mismatch between modules by imposing statistical differences between the modules’ operating conditions.
+These are the focus of this application note and include:

 - Irradiance variation (i.e. differences in sunlight)

 - Module nameplate power differences (i.e. module binning)